sirkon/deepequal/README.md

 Package with protobuf-friendly deepequal functionality.

-As you probably know, `reflect.Deepequal` should not work for structures generated with protoc-gen-go because of their hidden service fields.
+As you probably know, `reflect.DeepEqual` should not work for structures generated with protoc-gen-go because of their hidden service fields.
 This modified version of `reflect.DeepEqual` takes care of this and call `proto.Equal` for values of these types.